-For instance, scientists have already used their research to make a case for the removal of the invasive Black Rat (Rattus rattus) in some of the archipelago’s northern islands.
-Additionally, they increased our knowledge of key habitats such as seagrass meadows and coral reefs.
+For instance, scientists are using research from the programme to understand the impact of removing invasive rodents from oceanic islands around the world.
+Additionally, the programme has increased our knowledge of key habitats such as seagrass meadows and coral reefs.

-The BIOT MPA is now also a test-bed for new technologies and methodologies that will assist in the surveillance of the MPA and the detection of IUU fishing.
-The absence of direct human impact due to the remoteness of the MPA allows regular monitoring of the effects of climate change and provides data sets that help in the long-term monitoring of the Territory’s ocean health.
+New technologies and methodologies that will assist in the surveillance of MPAs and the detection of IUU fishing are now being tested in the Indian Ocean and further afield.
+Looking at a large, remote MPA in the Indian Ocean with the absence of direct human impact allows regular monitoring of the effects of climate change and provides data sets that help in the long-term monitoring of the region’s ocean health.